cdapio/common/common-authorization/README.md

 ### Setting and Getting Access Control List (ACL) entries

-You can set and get ACL entries using the `ACLClient`:
+You can set and get ACL entries using the `AuthorizationClient`:

 ```
 ObjectId secretFile = new ObjectId("FILE", "/tmp/sdf");
-SubjectId currentUser = SubjectId.ofUser("bob");
+SubjectId currentUser = SubjectId.ofUser("Bob");

-// grant "bob" WRITE access to the "/tmp/sdf" file
+// Grant "Bob" WRITE access to the "/tmp/sdf" file
 client.setACL(secretFile, currentUser, "WRITE");

-// get all ACL entries whose subject is "bob" and object is the "/tmp/sdf" file
+// Get all ACL entries whose subject is "Bob" and object is the "/tmp/sdf" file
 client.getACLs(secretFile, currentUser);
 ```

 ### Controlling Access

-You can protect your resources by using the `ACLClient`:
+You can protect your resources by using the `AuthorizationClient`:

 ```
 AuthorizationClient client;
 ObjectId secretFile = new ObjectId("FILE", "/tmp/sdf");
-SubjectId currentUser = SubjectId.ofUser("bob");
+SubjectId currentUser = SubjectId.ofUser("Bob");

-// verify that "bob" has WRITE access to the "/tmp/sdf" file
+// Verify that "Bob" has WRITE access to the "/tmp/sdf" file
 client.verifyAuthorized(secretFile, currentUser, "WRITE");
 ```

-Alternatively, you can use `@RequiredPermissions` to guard access to method calls:
+Alternatively, you can use `@RequiresPermissions` to guard access to method calls:

 ```
 class SecretFile {